 "Late and Little" In March 1944 Germany occupied Hungary.
-At German request, the Hungarian authorities deported around 440,000 Jews and worked with Hungarian leaders to deport around 440,000 Jews, primarily to Auschwitz-Birkenau.
+At German request, the Hungarian authorities deported around 440,000 Jews, primarily to Auschwitz-Birkenau.
 Although the War Refugee Board is credited with saving as many as 200,000 lives, more than 800,000 Jews were murdered from the time the board was established until the end of the war.
 The majority of these Jews were from Hungary.
 As John Pehle, the board's executive director, later said, "What we did was...late and little."
 Jews from Subcarpathian Rus, then part of Hungary, undergo a selection on the ramp at Auschwitz-Birkenau.
 Late May 1944.
-Yad Vashem Photo Archives
+Yad Vashem Photo Archives National Days of Remembrance